-- A. Paul seldom addresses a church by name like this.
-It is probably a clue to his great affection for the group. - B. In the beginning of the gospel: When he first brought his team and the gospel to Europe.
+- A. In the beginning of the gospel: When he first brought his team and the gospel to Europe.
 The departure may have been that of Acts 17:14.
-If so, they sent an offering for him at his very next stop.
-Operating a team is effective, but can be costly.
-(Charles Reign Scoville, in the early 1900s, operated with a team of about 15 workers.
-His revival meeting had more converts than anyone who preached the whole truth since Pentecost.) - C. They were the only church that was concerned about Paul's finances past their city limits.
-It seems that they had sent money gifts more than once.
+If so, they sent an offering for him at his very next stop. - B. They were the only church that was concerned about Paul's finances past their city limits.
+It seems that they had sent money gifts more than once. - C. They were financially loyal.

-- D. After Philippi, the team stopped at: Amphipolis, Appolonia, Thessalonica, Berea Athens and Corinth. - E. They were financially loyal.
 Read 2 Corinthians 11:7-9